koriaf/parks-bce-integration-bookable-things/api.rst

 Slot is just a start-end datetime pair with some extra data attached.
 The start date is usually inclusive while the end date is exclusive.
 Reservations are created against one or more slots.
+Slot can be reserved directly (when you place reservation for that slot, default behaviour) or indirectly (the slot is disabled due to buffer time).
+Directly reserved slot can't change start/end time while indirectly reserved one can.

+If you create slot and there is buffer time set for this product and there is reservation which buffer time touches the slot then this slot may be reserved from the start (at least some number of units in it).

 Slots list